 The Jewish Cemetery in Odense

 This part of the database of the oldest Danish-Jewish funerals concerns the cemetery in Odense and is based mainly on the book by Julius Margolinsky "Jødiske Dødsfald i Danmark 1693-1976", Cph.
 1978 pp. 599-604, and on his handwritten archive (see Allan Falk "Margoteket", JGS-Nyt Nr.
 3 Vol. 5, September 2008).
-All photos in this part has - unless something else is indicated - been taken by TB in July 2010.
+All photos in this part have - unless something else is indicated - been taken by TB in July 2010.

 Fig. 1.: The entrance